sulu/docs/detail-specification/600-global/DET-601-products.md

 Later there will also be a `SuluProductSimpleBundle`, which adds some missing fields to the product required for a simple shop without suppliers.

 ####SuluProductBaseBundle
 This bundle contains the abstract products entity (for the `pr_products`-table shown in the diagram, which is never generated due to its abstractness), holding the most common information like a key, serial numbers, a manufacturer and so on.
-Additionally it stores the type of the product (`pr_product_types`).
+Additionally it stores the type of the product (`pr_types`).
 It is also linked to a language dependent table containing the products name and description (`pr_product_translations`).

 ##### Product attributes
 The `pr_attributes`-table contains all the available attributes in the system together with a unit and a type (enumeration, text, integer, double, ...).
 The relation to the product is established by the `pr_product_attributes`-table containing the value as well.
 The `pr_templates`-table combines some of these attributes, to offer some preconfigured templates to the user for convenience.